 Pop the lasagne in the preheated oven for 30 minutes, then check it.
 It should be golden brown on top.
 If it needs a little longer, then pop it back in the oven for 5-10 minutes.

 Meanwhile, take your plates out of the cupboard and your salad too.
-Look firmly at the salad, say “Fuck you, salad,” put it back in the fridge, pat yourself on the back and have another sip of wine.
+Look firmly at the salad, say “Fuck you, salad,” put it back in the fridge and pat yourself on the back.
 Nobody needs that shit today.